razvanioanghica1/rotld-toolbox/README.md

 Simple tools for working with RoTLD (Romania Top Level Domain).

-# Work in progress, preview only!
-Do not use!

 rotld-toolbox is available as the `rotld-toolbox` package on [npm](https://www.npmjs.com/).
 You can find it [here](https://www.npmjs.com/package/rotld-toolbox).

-## Usage
+## How to use

-Until in-depth documentation is available, take a look at the examples below to understand how these tools might be used.
+Until in-depth documentation is available, take a look at the examples below.

 ### Check if a domain name has a Romanian TLD